lj-ditrapani/16-bit-computer-cpu-coffeescript/doc/ISA.md

     A ORR    Or: logical or two values
     B XOR    exclusive or: exclusive or two values
     C NOT    Not: logical not value
-    D SHF    Shift: shift bits in register in direction and by ammount E BRV    Branch on value (negative, zero, positive) F BRF    Branch on flags (carry or overflow)
+    D SHF    Shift: shift bits in register in direction and by amount E BRV    Branch on value (negative, zero, positive) F BRF    Branch on flags (carry or overflow)